chikamichi/jumoku/README.md

 Actually the RawTree class is nothing but the mixin code snippet above.

+### What you get

-`tree` is now a tree object shipping with some default options:
+`tree` is now a Tree object, shipping with some default options:

-* it is a valid tree *per se* (undirected, acyclic, connected graph), and Evergreen API's methods will ensure it remains so
+* it is a valid tree *per se* (an undirected, acyclic, connected graph)
+* Evergreen API's methods will ensure it remains so
-* no constraint for the branching number (number of branches per node)
+* it has no constraint on its branching number (the number of branches per node)

-What if we want to customize it a bit?

-    # Not yet!
-    tree = Evergreen::Tree.new do |conf|
-      conf.branching_number = 4     # at most 4 children per node
-      conf.unique = true            # no duplicated node names allowed
-    end

 ## Install, first steps and bootstraping

 In order to play with Evergreen, you must:

+    # install a fork of Graphy
     git clone git://github.com/chikamichi/graphy.git
     cd graphy
     rake install

     cd..

+    # install Evergreen
     git clone git://github.com/chikamichi/evergreen.git
     cd evergreen
     rake install